-The advantages of spinal injections are
+The advantages of spinal injections are:

-- 1. They are a relatively cheap and low risk procedure compared to surgery. - 2.
-Success rates have been estimated to as many 75%. - 3.
-These are delivered as a day case procedure requiring no hospital admission and can be easily repeated. - 4.
-The range of treatment providers is large ranging from radiologists to surgeons or pain physicians.
+a) They are a relatively cheap and low risk procedure compared to surgery.

+- b) Success rates have been estimated to be as high as 75%. - c) They are delivered as a day case procedure requiring no hospital admission and can be easily repeated. - d) The range of treatment providers is large ranging from radiologists to surgeons or pain physicians.

-The disadvantages of spinal injections are
+The disadvantages of spinal injections are:

-- 1. Their true success rate is largely unknown.
-They may work well in the short term, but patients may have their pain return after some weeks. - 2.
-These are not able to prevent physical nerve root compression and are inappropriate for massive disc prolapses causing motor weakness or numbness in the leg.
+- a) Their true success rate is largely unknown.
+They may work well in the short term, but patients may have their pain return after some weeks. - b) These are not able to prevent physical nerve root compression and are inappropriate for massive disc prolapses causing motor weakness or numbness in the leg.